asgharaliakbari/HTML-for-beginners-an-Responsive-Page-tutorial/README.md

 # HTML-for-beginners-a-Responsive-Page-tutorial
-This is a sample of a simple responsive website for HTML beginners in-order to understand some HTML elemtns and CSS properties.
+This is a sample of a simple responsive website for HTML beginners in-order to understand some HTML elements and CSS properties.